 Homemade butter is delicious and incredibly easy to make at home.
 In years past, we milked goats.
 We enjoyed the milk and made all sorts of delicious yogurt, cheese, and kefir.
 I made butter a few times by skimming off the cream and shaking it in a jar.
 There is very little cream in goat’s milk, so I would get just a little bit of butter at a time.

 We have recently started milking our milk cow and have a lot more milk and cream to make things with.
 That means more butter.
 While the jar method worked to make butter, I knew there had to be an easier way.
-I tried making butter in the Kitchen-Aid mixer, which worked well, but was quite messy.
-In a moment of inspiration, I decided to try my food processor. it worked!
-Everything was contained, mo mess, no fuss, and in less than 10 minutes, I had butter!
+I tried making butter in the Kitchen-Aid mixer, which worked well but was quite messy.
+In a moment of inspiration, I decided to try my food processor.
+It worked!
+Everything was contained, no mess, no fuss, and in less than 10 minutes, I had butter!

 You don’t need your own fresh milk to make delicious butter.
 Heavy whipping cream from the store will work as well.
 One quart of cream will make one pound of butter, plus two cups of buttermilk.
 One cup of cream yields 1/2 cup of butter and about 1/2 cup of buttermilk.

 Steps to Make Butter Using a Food Processor